tink-ab/tink-money-manager-android/insight-actions-guide.md

     )
 ```

-This is all you need to do to perform custom logic for insight actions in the finance overview UI.

-This is optional and if not set, the Tink PFM SDK uses the default internal action handler to handle the insight actions.
+Adding your own action handler is optional and if not set, the Tink PFM SDK will use the default internal action handler to handle the insight actions.